 Karen serves as the Coordinator for PCA Women’s Ministry, where she seeks to connect women and churches to one another and to sound resources.
 She is also having the time of her life serving alongside her husband Chris, Senior Pastor at Naperville Presbyterian Church in Naperville, IL.
 Chris and Karen have two children, Anna Grace (23) and Haddon (20) that round out “Team Hodge.”
 It is from the perspective of a wife, mother, leader, and fellow pilgrim that she hopes to offer insight from God’s Word to women concerning how she and they can most effectively learn to enjoy and extend God’s Glory.

 Steph served as Director of Mission to North America’s (MNA) Special Needs Ministries from 2007 to 2016.
-She continues to work for MNA Special Needs Ministries as a Consultant and also serves on the Lancaster Christian Council on Disability (LCCD).
+She currently works as a Research Fellow in Disability Ministry in partnership with Covenant Theological Seminary.
+She also serves on the Lancaster Christian Council on Disability (LCCD).
 Steph is the author of Same Lake, Different Boat: Coming Alongside People Touched by Disability and All Things Possible: Calling Your Church Leadership to Disability Ministry.
 She has been published in ByFaith magazine, Focus on the Family magazine, and Breakpoint online magazine and has produced a Christian Education DVD series based on Same Lake, Different Boat.
-Steph and her husband, Fred, have been married for 33 years.
+Steph and her husband, Fred, have been married for 34 years.
 They have two deeply loved adult sons: Fred and Tim, the younger of whom has Down syndrome.

 Susan is the wife of Gene Hunt, a retired PCA pastor, and they have 3 adult children and 12 grandchildren.
 She is the former PCA Coordinator for Women’s Ministry and served as a consultant to CDM.
 Susan is the author and co-author of several books for women’s ministries, including Spiritual Mothering and Titus 2 Tools (CDM 2016), as well as TRUE, the CDM discipleship curriculum series on biblical womanhood for teen girls.
 She has also authored several books for children.